google/flutter-desktop-embedding/plugins/README.md

 - Open your project's `Makefile`
 - Add the plugins you are using to the `PLUGINS` variable near the top
 - Add an explicit build rule for each plugin in the Targets section.
-For instance, for the sampe plugin:
+For instance, for the sample plugin:
   ```
   $(OUT_DIR)/libsample_plugin.so: | sample
   ```